fpirsch/vscode-emojis-and-symbols/README.md

 ## Features

 - Quickly insert emojis and symbols simply by typing `:`
+- Also enabled in Source Control (Git) Input Box
 - Search by character name, group name, description part
+- Hover emojis to find their name and description
 - 3500+ emojis, 2000+ symbols

 ## Examples